son-of-gridengine/sge/doc/README-DRMAA.txt

    library.
 You will also need the DRMAA shared library.
 You will find this file under the $SGE_ROOT/lib/$ARCH directory in the distribution.
-   This file must be linked with your source files during compilation (make ... -ldrmaa ...) and must be accessible from the LD_LIBRARY_PATH in order for your application to link or run.
+   This file must be linked with your source files during compilation (make ... -ldrmaa ...) and must be accessible to the dynamic linker, e.g. via LD_LIBRARY_PATH, for your application to run.

    The first thing to do is to look through the header file.
 This file lists the functions available to you as a DRMAA developer.
 For more